samir-souza/minibots/04_Examples/01_SmartCity/README.md

 <img width="400px" src="imgs/tripod.jpg"></img>
 </p>

 This project was created as a Proof of concept for the Minibots and was presented at the Builders Fair at re:Invent 2019.
+A special thanks to **Hugo Rozestraten** (hugorozestraten) that worked hard for many days and nights to make this project happen.
+Also, thanks to Edzon Sanchez (edzon) and Juan Mestre (juanmestre) that helped us to present this project to hundreds of people.

 ### How the Backend works